railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_traceability.rst

    *Entering a Line for Production Receipt*

-To enter the lot number in an operation, you can use an existing lot number or create a new pack.
-A production lot (batch number) is used for a single product.
+To enter the Serial number in an operation, you can use an existing Serial number or create a new pack.
+A Serial (batch number) is used for a single product.
 A tracking number can be used several times for different products, so you can mix different products on a pallet or in a box.

-.. note:: Simplified View

-    In the ``Simplified`` view, the tracking numbers cannot be seen: the field is hidden.
-    To get to ``Extended`` view mode, assign the group :guilabel:`Useability / Extended View` to the current user, or change the User Preferences.

-You can also specify on the product form the operations in which a lot number is required.
+You can also specify on the product form the operations in which a Serial number is required.
 You can then compel the user to set a lot number for manufacturing operations, goods receipt, or customer packing.

-You do not have to encode the lot numbers one by one to assign a unique lot number to a set of several items.
+You do not have to encode the Serial numbers one by one to assign a unique Serial number to a set of several items.
-You only need to take a stock move for several products line and click the button :guilabel:`Split in Production Lots`.
-You can then give a lot number prefix (if you want) and OpenERP will complete the prefix in the wizard with a continuing sequence number.
+You only need to take a stock move for several products line and click the button :guilabel:`Split in Serial Number`.
+You can then give a Serial number prefix (if you want) and OpenERP will complete the prefix in the wizard with a continuing sequence number.
 This sequence number might correspond to a set of pre-printed barcodes that you stick on each product.